 How long are the Monday evening mentoring sessions?

 The mentoring sessions are ~1.25 hours.

 What is the format of the Monday evening mentoring session?

 The Monday evening mentoring sessions assist PTs in applying the content to clinical practice.
 We request cases from the participants and discuss the application of the content to specific patient cases.
 We also offer journal clubs on Monday evenings.
 Participants are expected to review the article prior to the meeting and may be asked to volunteer to briefly summarize sections of the article.

 We offer rolling enrollment for the advanced practice curriculum.
 Participants can start at any time and can continue for 1-year from the start date.
 Participants have access to the curriculum and resources for 1.5 years.

 Do you provide continuing education credit for the curriculum?

-We applied for continuing education credit through the Indiana PT Association, and the application is pending approval.
+This course series is approved by the Indiana PT Association for 156 continuing education hours (approval #006987887C2056).
 Individuals from other states are responsible for transferring credits to the appopriate state board(s).